Prefer listening over reading? Hit Play:

 Psh!
-Rules are meant to be broken, are they?
-Well, yeah…except when they can bring some pretty hefty fines.
+Rules are meant to be broken, aren’t they?
+Well, yeah…except when they could bring some hefty fines.

 Yeah, well, I don’t live in Cali.
 If you live in New York but someone from California clicks on your website and you collect their “personally identifiable information,” it applies to you.
 And by the way, CalOPPA says “personally identifiable information” is: